Allari Ramudu: Soundtrack

 The music was composed by R. P. Patnaik and released by Aditya Music.

 Reception

-Idlebrain wrote "B Gopal dealt the first half well with mass comedy between Nagma and NTR.
+Gudipoodi Srihari of The Hindu wrote that "The late NTR senior continues to be an inspiration for filmmakers who venture to do films with the junior.
+Dialogue writers Paruchuri Brothers, who had scripted many films for late NTR, seem to revel at their present involvement with NTR Jr".
+Jeevi of Idlebrain.com wrote "B Gopal dealt the first half well with mass comedy between Nagma and NTR.
 In the second half B Gopal lost grip over the subject and meandered through scenes that are unnecessarily inserted to glorify the mass image of NTR.
 The touch of B Gopal is missing in making the mass scenes effective the film".
-Sify wrote "On the whole director B.Gopal has worked well on NTR?s mass masala image".
+A critic from Sify wrote "On the whole director B.Gopal has worked well on NTR?s mass masala image".